Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

 \subsection{Information Capacity}

 Recall our continual learning objective:

 The nature of the computational constraint was purposely left ambiguous.
-If computer memory is binding, that directly constrains information content.
-We will assume for the remainder of this paper that the binding constraint is the number of floating point operations that can be carried out per time step (FLOPS).
+If computer memory is binding, that directly constrains information content. \henrik{For many large-scale applications, such as training large language models, compute resources are binding rather than memory in the form of disk space.
+Training the model is much more costly than the disk space necessary for storing the model and data.
+Therefore,} we will assume for the remainder of this monograph that the binding constraint is the number of floating point operations (FLOP) that can be carried out per timestep.
 This does not necessarily constrain information content.
 For example, even if we take the agent state to be $U_t = H_t$ and the entropy $\Ent(U_t)$ grows indefinitely, an agent can efficiently select each action based on sparsely queried data, perhaps by randomly sampling a small number of action-observation pairs from history.
 However, as a practical matter, common agent designs apply computation in ways that limit the amount of information that the agent retains.
 We refer to the constraint on information content of agent state as the {\it information capacity}.

-A constraint on FLOPS limits information content when an agent is designed so that computation grows with information capacity.
-Supervised deep learning, as described in Example \ref{ex:SGD}, offers a concrete case.
-Recall that, over each $t$th time step, the agent carries out a single SGD step: